GRAAL-Lab/ulisse_core/README.md

 <!--⚠️ If you're using both ROS1 and ROS2 it's important that you define separate aliases in your `~/.bashrc` to source your workspace, that are **not** automatically called when launching new terminals, otherwise you will mix environment variables from different ROS versions.-->

-To install the dependencies altogether in can use the [`install_ulisse_core.sh`](https://bitbucket.org/isme_robotics/ulisse_core/src/master/scripts/install_ulisse_core.sh) script inside the **scripts** folder.
+To install the dependencies altogether you can use the [`install_ulisse_core.sh`](https://bitbucket.org/isme_robotics/ulisse_core/src/master/scripts/install_ulisse_core.sh) script inside the **scripts** folder.
 After installing all the needed dependencies, to build the repo for the first time:

 - Create a ros2 workspace using `colcon` (https://docs.ros.org/en/galactic/Tutorials/Colcon-Tutorial.html)
 - Clone in the **src** folder the ulisse_core repo (git clone git@bitbucket.org:isme_robotics/ulisse_core.git)